kachurovskiy/nanoels/h5/README.md

 5. Enable `Show key presses on screen` if you want the Nextion bottom line to show the last physical key code while testing a keyboard.
 6. Click `Save keyboard`.
 The new mapping is stored in ESP32 Preferences and takes effect immediately.

 `Reset keyboard` restores the firmware default mapping.
-The factory `Esc` stop key remains active even if `Off / stop` is remapped, so a bad keyboard mapping should not remove the normal stop key.

 ## Usage manual